Designing today’s gardens

 In December 2017, soon after the Lilac Fire destroyed eight homes on her street, Newton and I were interviewed on local TV news for a segment titled “Saved by Succulents.”
 (View it on my YouTube channel along with two other videos about succulents as firewise plants, including a post-fire tour of Newton’s garden.)
 Because succulents also are colorful, waterwise and low-maintenance, it behooves landscape professionals in mild-climate, wildfire-prone regions to offer firebreak design and installation.
 Granted, it takes a lot of succulents to surround a house, but here’s good news: It’s possible to do so without buying plants.
 Numerous Southern California succulent gardens are becoming well established, and several times a year owners have truckloads of trimmings that they hate to throw away.
 “I’ll give cuttings to anyone who asks,” Newton says, adding with a laugh, “Hopefully they’ll take some manure, too.”

-Debra Lee Baldwin YouTube videos:
+Debra Lee Baldwin website pages:

 DESIGNER PROFILE: Gary Kernick